 Take LOTS of photos

 For every beautiful photo, there are tons of less-than-perfect tries that came before and after.
 Don’t settle for one or two clicks.
 In the digital film world, there’s no need to be stingy with your photo taking.
-For the best chances of getting a great one, take lots of photos for each pose you try.
+For the best chances of getting a great dog selfie, take lots of photos for each pose you try.
 You can, and probably should, delete all the outtakes afterward.

 Taking photos of or with pups is not an easy task.
 It’s easy to get frustrated and want to give up, but remember that your furry pal has no idea why you’re making him wear human clothes and stay still while your black box makes funny noises.
 Be patient and know that as time goes on, it’ll become easier to capture your beautiful doggie moments.